leouchoa/cheatsheets/github_actions/README.md

 You can cache folders by using the [cache action](https://github.com/actions/cache)

+## Uploading Artifacts

+You can upload artifacts by using the [upload-artifact](https://github.com/actions/upload-artifact) action.
+This way the artifact will be available for download for a [period of 90 days](https://docs.github.com/en/free-pro-team@latest/actions/reference/usage-limits-billing-and-administration#artifact-and-log-retention-policy).

 ## Setting up Cronjobs

 You can easily setup (multiple!) cronjobs with the following: